trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 Referring to the height a pass is released from compared to the body; can be applied to any throw that is released below knee-level.

 ## Low side
 On a field with a distinct crosswind, the half of the field that is further downwind.
-Compare "High side."
+Compare 'High side.'

 ## Man Defense
 A defensive scheme where each defender is responsible for covering a single offensive player.
 Because of its gendered language and easy replacements, this terminology is banned in the Ultiworld Style Guide.
-Synonymous terms: "Matchup defense," "Person defense"
+Synonymous terms: 'Matchup defense,' 'Person defense'

 ## Mark
 A defensive maneuver attempting to prevent a thrower from delivering the disc to a designated area of the field by putting your body in the way.
-See, "Force."
+See, 'Force.'
-Informal synonym for "marker," ie the defender applying a mark to the offensive player currently in possession of the disc.
+Informal synonym for 'marker,' ie the defender applying a mark to the offensive player currently in possession of the disc.
 Less commonly, any offensive player that is your defensive responsibility in a matchup scheme.

 ##  Marker
 The defensive player applying a mark to the offensive player currently in possession of the disc.
-Synonymous terms: "Mark"
+Synonymous terms: 'Mark'

 ##  Matchup defense
 A defensive scheme where each defender is responsible for covering a single offensive player.
-Synonymous terms: "Person defense"
+Synonymous terms: 'Person defense'

 ## Middle
 An offensive player that tries to get open on cuts downfield — most frequently under cuts as opposed to deep cuts — gaining yards for the offense.
 Common term in France.
-Synonymous terms: "Cutter"
+Synonymous terms: 'Cutter'

 ## Middle Middle
 A position guarding the center of the field in some zone defensive schemes.
-Synonymous terms: "Short deep"
+Synonymous terms: 'Short deep'

 ## No huck
 A verbal defensive call to a marker to communicate that they should try to stop the thrower from attempting a long pass, usually a quick flash to a straight-up marking position to disrupt an easy throw to an open target deep.